This is for Part 2 only. For series pricing click here.

 There are numerous compliance requirements when originating a consumer-purpose mortgage loan.
 Most people think about the TRID requirements (TILA-RESPA Integrated Disclosures), but there are many more.
-From flood insurance to appraisal requirements to fair lending, there is much to think about.
+From ability-to-repay and Qualified Mortgage (QM) rules, flood insurance and appraisal requirements, to fair lending, there is much to think about.
 As well, the loan may be HMDA-reportable.
+And with the many recent changes in the QM, HMDA, and appraisal rules, things can get tricky.
+As well, the pandemic resulted in additional considerations.
+We’ll pay particular attention to these changes so you don’t miss a beat.

 How can you keep all the requirements straight in your head so you can be sure to not miss anything?
 In Part 2 of this 2-part webinar, we'll discuss all the relevant requirements and considerations in the origination process.